UMEssen/FHIR-PYrate/README.md

 | trade_rows_for_dataframe                |  3   |       Yes       |    Yes    |      DataFrame       |

-**BETA FEATURE**: It is also possible to cache the bundles using the `bundle_caching` parameter, which specifies a caching folder.
-This has not yet been tested extensively and does not have any cache invalidation mechanism.
+**CACHING**: It is also possible to cache the bundles using the `cache_folder` parameter.
+This unfortunately does not currently work with multiprocessing, but saves a lot of time if you need to download a lot of data and you are always doing the same requests.
+You can also specify how long the cache should be valid with the `cache_expiry_time` parameter.
+Additionally, you can also specify whether the requests should be retried using the `retry_requests` parameter.
+There is an example of this in the docstrings of the Pirate class.

 A toy request for ImagingStudy: